joncodis/RandomCode/README.md

 # RandomCode

-Random scripts and the like, save for posterity
+Random scripts and the like, saved for posterity